google-research/raksha/rust/tools/authorization-logic/README.md

 At time of writing, this protoype is about the same as SecPal.
 A longer description of authorization logic is given below, followed by instructions.

-This authoriation logic compiles programs from the source language into the [Souffle](https://souffle-lang.github.io/index.html) implementation of datalog.
+This authorization logic compiles programs from the source language into the [Souffle](https://souffle-lang.github.io/index.html) implementation of datalog.
 Souffle should be installed by following
 [these instructions](https://souffle-lang.github.io/install).